eProsecutor Resources

 authentication).
 This means that each user will need to have a device that is capable of installing

 and running a compatible authenticator app on it.
-The two that have been tested and work well are:
+The two that have been tested are:

 1. Google Authenticator app